Women in the workforce: 19th century

-The 1870 US Census was the first United States Census to count "females engaged in each occupation" and provides an intriguing snapshot of women's history.
+The 1870 US census was the first United States census to count "females engaged in each occupation" and provides an intriguing snapshot of women's history.
 It reveals that, contrary to popular belief, not all American women of the 19th century were either idle in their middle-class homes or working in sweatshops.
 Women were 15% of the total work force (1.8 million out of 12.5).
 They made up one-third of factory "operatives", but teaching and the occupations of dressmaking, millinery, and tailoring played a larger role.
 Two-thirds of teachers were women.
 Women could also be found in such unexpected places as iron and steel works (495), mines (46), sawmills (35), oil wells and refineries (40), gas works (4), and charcoal kilns (5) and held such surprising jobs as ship rigger (16), teamster (196), turpentine laborer (185), brass founder/worker (102), shingle and lathe maker (84), stock-herder (45), gun and locksmith (33), and hunter and trapper (2).
 Formal classification may grossly under-estimate female labor force participation via self-employment or family employment with studies suggesting participation may have always been high.

+Some women began entering the workforce in the 19th century through textile factories, the industrial and garment assembly jobs done during this time "[provided a] point for participation by rural women in the formal economy".
+Several of the tasks performed by women in the textile factories were decided due to cultural attitudes of women's capabilities.
+Sex-typing, is the stereotypical categorization of people according to traditional notions of gender roles and expectations.
+This segregation of tasks was demonstrated in textile factories, "women [were] considered to possess sex-specific skills that determine their abilities; they are apparently dexterous, decorative, and meticulous".
+Women were assumed to have physical skills that made them naturally suitable to complete certain tasks, "employers hired women as mill operatives, they said, because their small, graceful fingers could piece the threads together easily".
+In addition to physical differences, women were assumed to have a specific emotional temperament that made them innate for working in textile mills, "the female temperament-passive, patient and careful was thought to be perfectly suited to boring, repetitive work".